raygj/vault-content/use-cases/active-directory-service-account-checkinout/readme.md

 $VAULT_ADDR/v1/ad/library/ops-team/check-in | jq
 ```

-  - if "disable_check_in_enforcement" was set to active on the library, then an operator can "force" check-in accounts even though that client did not check-out the account(s)
+  - if "disable_check_in_enforcement" was set to "true" on the library config, then an operator can "force" check-in accounts even though that client did not check-out the account(s)

 ```
 curl --header "X-Vault-Token: $VAULT_TOKEN" \